-With the help and dedication of 120 volunteers, Jewish Family Service delivered 420 Passover meals to Cincinnati Jewish families in need.
-Sunday, March 17 marked the 15th annual Dr. Samuel S. Rockwern Passover Delivery of Jewish Family Service.
-This community project is often meaningful for volunteers as well as the clients receiving food.
+With the help and dedication of 120 volunteers, Jewish Family Service delivered 400 Passover meals to Cincinnati Jewish families in need.
+Sunday, April 6 marked the 16th annual Dr. Samuel S. Rockwern Passover Delivery of Jewish Family Service.
+This community project is enjoyed as much by volunteers as the clients receiving food.

-The Passover delivery drew volunteers of all ages to deliver boxes filled with matzah, matzah ball soup mix, macaroons, gefilte fish, Passover candy, grape juice, nuts, apples, and a chicken dinner to families in need.
-Because Kosher for Passover food is expensive, this project is important to ensure recipients had an adequate holiday meal.
+The high cost of Kosher for Passover food compelled families to volunteer their time to ensure those less fortunate had an adequate holiday meal.
+Volunteers of all ages delivered boxes filled with matzah, matzah ball soup mix, macaroons, gefilte fish, horseradish, Passover candy, grape juice, nuts, apples, and chicken dinner.
 Deliveries stretched over 30 zip codes confirming that Jewish families in need live throughout Greater Cincinnati and Northern Kentucky.

 Volunteers also came during the week to sort the thousands of cans and boxes of donated food.
-Cincinnati Hebrew Day School donated the storage and set-up facilities.
-Area congregations, organizations, and businesses collected the nonperishable, boxed food.
-The balance was purchased with monetary donations from The Rockwern Charitable Foundation and individual community donors.
+Local congregations, organizations, and businesses collected nonperishable, boxed food.
+The balance was purchased with monetary donations from The Rockwern Charitable Foundation, The Manuel D. and Rhoda Mayerson Foundation, and individual community donors.

-Remke/biggs at Highland and Ridge made it easy for shoppers to donate money.
+Remke Markets at Highland/Ridge made it easy for shoppers to donate money.
 The store displayed signs with tear-off slips for shoppers to donate specifically to this project by adding $5, $10 or $20 to their purchase.
-Shoppers can continue to support this promotion through April 2.
+Shoppers can continue to support this promotion through April 23.

-No cash or food donations go to waste as the need for food continues throughout the year at Jewish Family Service Food Pantry, which feeds an average of 130 people each month.
-It is the only kosher food pantry in the region and is currently located in space donated by Golf Manor Synagogue.
+Cash or food donations are appreciated as the need for food continues throughout the year at the Jewish Family Service food pantry, which feeds an average of 130 people each month.
+It is the only food pantry in the region that also includes a section with a full array of kosher food.

-Jewish Family Service is supported in part by funds made available from Jewish Federation of Cincinnati, United Way of Greater Cincinnati, The Conference on Jewish Material Claims Against Germany, The Jewish Foundation of Cincinnati Council on Aging of Southwestern Ohio, Mazon: A Jewish Response to Hunger, and The Health Foundation of Greater Cincinnati.
+Jewish Family Service is supported in part by funds made available from the Jewish Federation of Cincinnati, United Way of Greater Cincinnati, The Jewish Foundation of Cincinnati, Council on Aging of Southwestern Ohio, The Conference on Jewish Material Claims Against Germany, and Mazon: A Jewish Response to Hunger.